 Certificate Programs in Medical Office Administration

-Certificate programs in medical office administration tend to focus on specific areas, such as billing and coding or health records administration.
 Certificate programs generally last a few months and require around 30 hours of coursework.
-Students learn management skills, common office procedures and and how to work with computer systems, such as those used for billing or maintaining records.
+Students learn management skills, common office procedures and how to work with computer systems, such as those used for billing or maintaining records.

 Program coursework varies somewhat depending on the focus of the program.
 For example, a program geared towards medical coding will include more coursework in that area.
 Coursework might include: